-In any of those cases, the parenting plan should just require you to go back to court over any future disagreements about the parenting plan.
+In any of those cases, the parenting plan should just require you to go back to court over any disagreements about the parenting plan.

 If you choose counseling, you typically meet with a mental health professional who uses counseling techniques to help you solve your disagreement.
-If you choose mediation, you meet with a mediator, a neutral third party who may be a lawyer, retired judge, or mental health professional.
-The mediator tries to encourage you to come to an agreement.
+If you choose mediation, you meet with a neutral third party who may be a lawyer, retired judge, or mental health professional.
+That mediator tries to encourage you to come to agreement.
 If you choose an arbitrator, you meet with a neutral third party (often a lawyer or retired judge) who tries to help you reach agreement, but who makes a decision you both must follow if you cannot agree.
 You can file a motion asking for a review of the arbitrator’s decision if you do not agree with it.

 In most cases, you must pay for ADR.
 It can cost a lot.
 However, ADR can also help you avoid the stress/expense/unpredictability of going to court.
 Some people find ADR helpful.

-*Mediation: Should I Use It has more info.
+*Mediation: Should I Use Ithas more info.

-Can I move to a different state with the children?
+F. Can I move to a different state with the children?

 Your parenting plan says what happens if you want to move.
 You must give the other parent notice before moving.
 They can object to the move and ask the court to change your parenting plan.
 RCW 26.09.405 - RCW 26.09.560 Questions and Answers about Washington’s Relocation Law has more info.

-My spouse is pregnant.
+G. My spouse is pregnant.
 Can we get a divorce?

 Yes.
 You must tell the court your spouse is pregnant.
 The court cannot use the pregnancy to put off entering final divorce orders.